uio-bmi/ligo/docs_source/usecases/TCR_motifs.rst

 - `TCRdb <http://bioinfo.life.hust.edu.cn/TCRdb/#/>`_  (Chen et al., 2021)

-Constructing seeds from the VDJdb receptors
+Basic approach: defining motifs based on a seed and a list of Hamming distances
 ---------------------------------------

+**Step 1: Constructing seeds from the VDJdb receptors**

 For demonstration purposes, we define three seeds from three TCR beta sequences in the VDJdb (Shugay et al. 2018), all recognizing the DENV3/4 epitope GTSGSPIINR (Table 1).
 To transform these TCRs into seeds, they need to be shrinked.
 Typically, the epitope-binding motif is located in the middle of CDR3 beta sequences, while the beginning and end are responsible for HLA-binding.
 Therefore, the center of the CDR3 beta sequence can be used as seed.
-In this tutorial we will consider two ways of constructing seeds: *long seeds* and *short seeds*.
+In this tutorial, we will consider two ways of constructing seeds: *long seeds* and *short seeds*.

 - To construct *long seeds* we removed the first and the last 3 amino acids were removed from the CDR3 sequence;